Zone Zero Guide

 Strict wildfire safety rules will soon apply to much of urban San Diego

-In-depth reporting on how Zone Zero affects urban neighborhoods across San Diego, with interviews from the Assistant Fire Marshal on the phased enforcement timeline.
+Key takeaway: Best overview of how Zone Zero affects urban San Diego neighborhoods.
+Includes interviews with the Assistant Fire Marshal on the phased enforcement timeline.

 Public Radio / TV